-All Officers, Executive Vice Presidents, Senior Vice Presidents, and Vice Presidents for the Carriers and substantially all Managing Directors and Directors, have been named and have taken responsibility for the management of the Carriers.
-As previously noted, Doug Parker, former Chairman and Chief Executive Officer of US Airways Group and US Airways, is now Chief Executive
+All Officers, Executive Vice Presidents, Senior Vice Presidents, and Vice Presidents for the Carriers and substantially all Managing Directors and Directors, have been named.
+These individuals have taken responsibility for managing the New American's combined workforce of approximately 92,000 employees.
+The New American has finalized the designs for its combined administrative organization.
+Recruiting to fill the non-executive positions is expected to be completed by summer 2014.